Shall I, For Fear Of Feeble Man – Hymn Lyric

 The first verse of the hymn raises the question of whether the author should allow the fear of others to restrict their expression of the Spirit’s work within them.
 They ponder whether they should hide the Word of God, fearing the anger of mortals.
 This verse highlights the internal struggle many believers face when confronted with the pressure to conform to societal norms and expectations.

 The hymn challenges the notion of sacrificing truth for the sake of gaining worldly possessions or approval.
 The author resolutely rejects the idea of softening God’s truths or compromising their convictions to appease the unholy throng.
-They recognize the fleeting and empty nature of earthly treasures and instead choose to embrace the cross, which represents the suffering endured by Jesus for the sake of humanity.
+They recognize the fleeting and empty nature of earthly and instead choose to embrace the cross, which represents the suffering endured by for the sake of humanity.

 The hymn also questions the source of the author’s fear and awe.
 It reminds us that the disdain or hatred of mere mortals should not overshadow our reverence for God.
 With strong imagery, it depicts those who oppose the author as inheritors of death, slaves to sin, and mere bubbles on the wave, emphasizing that their power is temporary and insignificant compared to God’s.